Mindfulness Techniques for Better Climbing Performance

 Article ‘Helpful and Unhelpful Fear in Climbing’

-Kris and myself have recently co-authored an article in Climber Magazine (July-August 2021) edition on ‘Helpful and Unhelpful fear in climbing’.
-The course elaborates on this theme, examining how being in the present (i.e. mindful) and being less self-critical (i.e. self-compassionate) can help you:
+Dr Kris Chapman and myself have recently co-authored an article in Climber Magazine (July-August 2021) edition on ‘Helpful and Unhelpful fear in climbing’.
+These courses elaborate on this theme, examining how being in the present (i.e. mindful) and being less self-critical (i.e. self-compassionate) can help you:

 Becca and Kris